Drannor-Dosalith/Misc/Birth plan - Pain Management and birth.md

 - Would allow more tearing
 - Usually cut away from the rectum

-## C-Section
+## C-section

 - IV line
 - A catheter will be inserted in urea
-- Usually last 5 minutes for delivery
+- Usually last five minutes for delivery
 - Usually last 45 minutes for the whole procedure
 - Allot on pain in the vaginal area
 - Trouble seating
-- There is a delay before the skin to skin with the mother contact because of the remaining steps to complete
+- There is a delay before the skin to skin contact with the mother because of the remaining steps to complete
 - 99.9% they make a bikini cut unless it's a big emergency where's there's not time to do a bikini cut
 - You have to ask if a skin to skin is important with the dad

-### What are the common circontance it would be performe
+### What is the common circumstance it would be performed

 - Pre-eclampsia
 - Umbilical cord prolapse